dsnlab/FoodIE/README.md

 <img src="FoodIE.jpg" width="800">

 The Food Images Eugene (FoodIE) stimuli set is a collection of images designed to elicit food cravings.
 The stimuli set includes 15 categories of foods, each rated only by individuals reporting cravings for that category of food.
+For each image, participants were asked "how much do you desire to eat the item shown in this picture?" and rated their desire using a 5-point Likert-type scale, where 1 = no desire and 5 = strong desire.

 The food categories each contain 60-70 appetizing images and include: barbeque, burgers, candy, cheese, chips, chocolate, cookies, doughnuts, French fries, fruit, fruit desserts, pasta, pizza, and roasted vegetables.